Pathway : Design in Education

 Notes on modes of participation:

-Mode 1: Two weeks per semester of onsite participation
+Option 1: Two weeks per semester of induction followed by guided practice based study

 This mode is designed for practitioners with a strong inclination for independent study and for whom periodic short-term intensive onsite study period is most viable.
 Practitioners would need to plan for two weeks of study at Srishti, Bangalore at the start of each semester.
 This period includes a course overview, introduction to Phase 1 of the semester along with guidelines for practice based research and field based assignments.

-Mode 2: Five weeks OR seven weeks per academic year of onsite participation
+Option 2: Five weeks OR seven weeks per academic year of induction followed by guided practice based study

 This mode is designed for practitioners for whom one longer intensive period of onsite study each academic year is preferable.
 Those who choose 5 weeks of onsite participation will complete the first phase of the odd semester and obtain an introduction to the even semester learning units along with guidelines for practice based research and field based assignments.
 Those who select the 7 week mode can avail of two weeks of workshop at Srishti towards their course electives.

-Mode 3: 9 months of onsite participation commencing from the inception of the course
+Option 3: 9 months of coursework commencing from the inception of the course followed by project or guided practice based study

 The specialisation in Design in Education foregrounds pedagogies such as Slow Design, Play and Story, Mindfulness and Making.
 It is designed to cater to diverse learning styles and draws upon principles of Universal Design for Learning both in its core components and learning experiences for students.
 The course is designed for students to experience the potential and power of: